leopoldmaillard/CapsNet_kmnist/README.md

 ### Motivation

+A Capsule Neural Network differs from a regular ConvNet by encoding features in higher dimension entities that will communicate to take into account the spatial disposition of the elements of an image.

 ### Dataset

 The dataset chosen to illustrate our work is [Kuzushiji-MNIST](https://github.com/rois-codh/kmnist), which proposes a more challenging alternative to MNIST.
 Indeed, most of the recent Deep Learning models achieve more than 99.5% accuracy on MNIST, so it can be interesting to evaluate our model on more challenging datasets.
 K-MNIST consists of 70,000 images (28x28, grayscale) in 10 classes, one for each row of the Japanese Hiragana.